DevGlitch/botwizer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow the below instructions in order to be able to use Botwizer on your machine.
+Follow the below instructions in order to be able to use botwizer on your machine.

 ### Prerequisites